raaron/funcparserlib_talk/README.md

   Do not install it from the latest sources, we will work with the version coming via pip or easy_install.
 - Install git if you don't have it already:
   Google will help you (one of the best results: Select your OS at http://git-scm.com/downloads)
-- Clone this git repository by executing the following from the commandline:
+- Clone this git repository by executing the following on the commandline:

         git clone https://github.com/raaron/funcparserlib_talk.git